carpentries-incubator/geospatial-python/_episodes/10-zonal-statistics.md

 3	Grasland	Grasland, blijvend	265	2020	Definitief	POLYGON ((634803.514 5808081.449, 634809.802 5...
 4	Grasland	Grasland, blijvend	265	2020	Definitief	POLYGON ((634184.289 5807370.958, 634200.036 5...
 ...	...	...	...	...	...	...
-4864	Grasland	Grasland, natuurlijk.
-Hoofdfunctie landbouw.
-331	2020	Definitief	POLYGON ((632846.409 5811358.808, 632854.381 5...
-4865	Natuurterrein	Natuurterreinen (incl. heide)	335	2020	Definitief	POLYGON ((638144.387 5808851.932, 638089.278 5...
-4866	Natuurterrein	Natuurterreinen (incl. heide)	335	2020	Definitief	POLYGON ((638761.879 5808265.992, 638758.324 5...
 4867	Grasland	Grasland, blijvend	265	2020	Definitief	POLYGON ((631384.726 5809352.385, 631383.343 5...
 4868	Grasland	Grasland, blijvend	265	2020	Definitief	POLYGON ((635240.367 5806904.896, 635245.819 5...
+4869	Grasland	Grasland, blijvend	265	2020	Definitief	POLYGON ((636074.093 5816782.787, 636123.922 5...
+4870	Grasland	Grasland, tijdelijk	266	2020	Definitief	POLYGON ((627526.751 5816828.877, 627674.251 5...
+4871	Grasland	Grasland, natuurlijk.
+Hoofdfunctie landbouw.
+331	2020	Definitief	POLYGON ((642317.485 5813024.516, 642326.058 5...
-3061 rows × 6 columns
+4872 rows × 6 columns
 ~~~
 {: .output}

 # Rasterizing our vector data

-Before calculating zonal statistics, we first need to rasterize our `field_cropped` vector geodataframe with the `rasterio.features.rasterize` function.
+Before calculating zonal statistics, we first need to rasterize our `field_to_raster_crs` vector geodataframe with the `rasterio.features.rasterize` function.
 With this function, we aim to produce a grid with numerical values representing the types of crop as defined by the column `gewascode` from `field_cropped` - `gewascode` stands for the crop codes as defined by the Netherlands Enterprise Agency (RVO) for different types of crops or `gewas` (Grassland, permanent; Grassland, temporary; corn fields; etc.).
 This grid of values thus defines the zones for the `xrspatial.zonal_stats` function, where each pixel in the zone grid overlaps with a corresponding pixel in our NDVI raster.

 We can generate the `geometry, gewascode` pairs for each vector feature to be used as the first argument to `rasterio.features.rasterize` as:

 ~~~
-geom = field_cropped[['geometry', 'gewascode']].values.tolist()
+geom = field_to_raster_crs[['geometry', 'gewascode']].values.tolist()
 geom
 ~~~
 {: .language-python}